saianish915/Projects/Personal Projects/Covid-19 dataset and code/README.md

 1. The hypothesis was supported

 Patient characteristics available at admission are meaningfully predictive of Covid-19 mortality.
-The correlation heatmap reveals that intubation, ICU admission, pneumonia, and elder status are among the strongest predictors of mortality, consistent with clinical literature on Covid-19 risk factors.
+The correlation analysis confirms that intubation, pneumonia, and elder status are among the strongest predictors, consistent with clinical literature on Covid-19 risk factors.
+An R-squared of 0.415 indicates the model captures real signal rather than noise.

+2. Clinical severity indicators dominate over comorbidities

+The strongest predictors are not the comorbidities such as diabetes or obesity but rather the clinical severity indicators at admission such as intubation and pneumonia.
+This suggests that what happens to the patient after admission is more predictive than what conditions they arrived with.

+3. Comorbidities cluster rather than act independently

+The high intercorrelations between COPD, asthma, hypertension, immunosuppression, and other conditions suggest these should not all be treated as independent predictors.
+A dimensionality reduction approach such as PCA could extract a single comorbidity burden score that captures the shared variance more cleanly.

-2. Linear regression is insufficient for binary classification
+4. Linear regression is insufficient for binary classification

 Using R-squared as an evaluation metric for a binary outcome is theoretically inappropriate.
 R-squared measures variance explained which does not map cleanly to classification performance.
-A logistic regression, Random Forest, or gradient boosting model with F1 score and AUC-ROC evaluation would be more appropriate for this problem.
+A logistic regression or Random Forest model with F1 score and AUC-ROC evaluation would be more appropriate and almost certainly produce better predictions.

-3. Missing value treatment is a significant modeling decision
+5. Missing value treatment is a significant modeling decision

 Treating 97 and 99 as 0 assumes that unknown comorbidity status implies absence of that condition.
-In reality, missing data may be non-random.
+In reality missing data may be non-random.
 Patients in worse condition may have had incomplete records.
 A more rigorous approach would use multiple imputation or a missingness indicator feature.

-4. Feature engineering improved interpretability

-Converting raw age to elder_or_not and youth_or_not captured clinically meaningful thresholds rather than treating age as a continuous linear predictor.
-This reflects domain knowledge about how age interacts with Covid-19 severity.

-5. Limitations
+6. Limitations

 - Linear regression is not the appropriate model for binary classification and should be replaced with logistic regression